Padres vs Mets: Odds, Spread, and Total

 Padres vs Mets Predictions and Picks

-San Diego is 35-40 on the road and 6-4 in its last 10 games.
-The Padres are ranked 20th in runs scored, eighth in batting average, ninth in on-base percentage, and 25th in slugging percentage.
+San Diego is 35-41 on the road and 6-4 in its last 10 games.
+The Padres are tied 20th in runs scored, eighth in batting average, ninth in on-base percentage, and 25th in slugging percentage.
 They are ranked third in ERA.

 Manny Machado leads the team in home runs and RBIs.
-In the Rockies series, Machado had eight hits, including four home runs and eight RBI's.
-The Padres' bats are confident, and they will look to keep the offense going for Game 1.
-On the mound for San Diego is Michael King, who is 4-2, with a 2.87 ERA.
-He has two quality starts this season and hasn't had a bad outing all season.
+In Game 1, he only had one hit.
+The Padres bats cooled off fast from the Rockies series and they will definitely look for a better start in Game 2.
+On the mound for San Diego is Nick Pivetta, who is 13-5, with a 2.73 ERA.
+He has 19 quality starts this season and is coming off of a shutout against the Cincinnati Reds.

 Pete Alonso leads the team in batting average and RBIs.
-In the Texas series, he had three hits, including a walk-off, three-run home run, in the finale.
-New York will look to keep the pitching consistent and build a much-needed winning streak.
-On the mound for the Mets is Clay Holmes, who is 11-8, with a 3.75 ERA.
-He has seven quality starts this season, but New York has lost his last three outings.
+In Game 1, he had two hits, including a home run and an RBI.
+New York has won two games in a row and the offense is trending up again.
+On the mound for the Mets is David Peterson, who is 9-5, with a 3.77 ERA.
+He has 14 quality starts this season, but New York has lost three of his last four outings.